mehmet-karagoz/AirlineReservationSystem/README.md

 # AIRLINE RESERVATION SYSTEM
-> This program is an application to buy airline tickets from Turkish Airline.
+> This program is an application to buy flight tickets from Turkish Airline.

 [![Java Version][java-image]][java-url]
 [![Jdk Version][jdk-image]][jdk-url]